4gboframram/Youmu-bot/README.md

 You can get the version with no NSFW filter by appending 'nf' to the end.
 In parenthesis are other aliases for the character in addition to the name given. **The name of the characters here are capitalized for neatness, but should be lowercase when inputting the command**

+**As of the newest update, when using no filter mode, the results will only be NSFW due to popular demand**

 **List of Characters**

 - Reimu `(miko)`